realPJL/realPJL/README.md

 - 👋 Hi, I’m @realPJL
 - 👀 I’m interested in business, tech and finance
+- 🏫 I'm studying business administration and computer science
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and Java
-- 💞️ I’m looking to collaborate on smaller projects
+- 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me: @realPJL on X

 <!---